Check if you can get DLA for your child

 Great Britain is England, Wales and Scotland.
 It doesn’t include Northern Ireland.

 How long your child needs to have lived in Great Britain depends on their age:

-- if your child is aged 3 or older, they need to have lived in Great Britain for 2 out of the last 3 years
+- if your child is aged 3 or older, they need to have lived in Great Britain for 6 months in the last year

 - if your child is aged between 6 months and 3 years, they need to have lived in Great Britain for 6 months in the last 3 years

 - if your child is aged 6 months or younger, they need to have lived in Great Britain for 13 weeks